npmcomponent/philbooth-vagueDate.js/README.md

 A tiny JavaScript library
-that formats precise time differences as a vague/fuzzy date, e.g. 'yesterday', 'just now' or 'next week'.
+that formats precise time differences as a vague/fuzzy date, e.g. 'yesterday' or 'next week'.

 [![Build status][ci-image]][ci-status]